 Your cells use a simple sugar, called glucose, for energy.
 When you eat, your digestive system sends a large amount of glucose into your blood.
-This increases your blood glucose levels.
+This raises your blood glucose levels.
 Your body removes this extra glucose from the blood to stabilize the blood glucose level.
-Your body then converts the extra glucose into glycogen and stores it in the liver, muscles, and other places in the body.
+Your body then converts the extra glucose into glycogen.
+It stores it in the liver, muscles, and other places in the body.
 Glycogen is a form of energy storage.

 When you haven’t eaten in a while, the glucose level in your blood starts to drop.
 This tells your body to start using some of the glycogen it saved up earlier.
 The glycogen gets broken down into the glucose so that your body has a steady supply.

-This may make it difficult for you to exercise without becoming tired and having muscle pain.
-Most of the time, symptoms of this condition appear by the time a person is age 15.
+This may make it hard for you to exercise without becoming tired and having muscle pain.
+Most of the time, symptoms of this health problem appear by the time a person is age 15.

-McArdle disease is a genetic disease.
-It results from mutations in the gene for the enzyme muscle phosphorylase.
-Your muscle cells can’t properly make this enzyme and therefore can’t break down glycogen into glucose.
-Your muscles need glucose to do work optimally.
+McArdle disease is an inherited disease.
+It results from changes (mutations) in the gene for the enzyme muscle phosphorylase.
+Your muscle cells can’t make this enzyme.
+So they can’t break down glycogen into glucose.
+Your muscles need glucose to work their best.

-The mutation that causes McArdle disease usually passes down from a parent to a child.
-You generally have a pair of genes (one from each parent) for each substance your body makes.
-In most cases, a person with McArdle disease needs to have two copies of a mutated gene.
+The gene change that causes McArdle disease usually passes down from a parent to a child.
+You generally have a pair of genes (1 from each parent) for each substance your body makes.
+In most cases, a person with McArdle disease needs to have 2 copies of a mutated gene.
 This is recessive inheritance.

-A person who has only one copy of the mutated gene may still have some symptoms of McArdle disease.
+A person who has only 1 copy of the mutated gene may still have some symptoms of McArdle disease.

 McArdle disease causes muscle symptoms.
-Generally, it can make it difficult for you to exercise without becoming tired.
-You may find that this does not happen with gentle walking, but you may have trouble with strenuous exercise for more than a few minutes.
+Generally, it can make it hard for you to exercise without becoming tired.
+You may find that this does not happen with gentle walking.
+But you may have trouble with strenuous exercise for more than a few minutes.
 You may notice that after a brief rest you feel a “second wind” that lets you exercise again.
 These symptoms can vary in intensity.
-Some common symptoms of McArdle disease include:
+Some common symptoms of McArdle disease are:

-Doctors first take a medical history, ask about your recent symptoms, past medical conditions, and your family medical history.
-A doctor usually does a thorough physical exam, including tests of your muscle strength.
-Doctors may test your endurance or ability for sustained exercise.
+Your healthcare provider first takes a health history.
+He or she asks about your recent symptoms, past health conditions, and your family health history.
+He or she usually does a thorough physical exam, including tests of your muscle strength.
+He or she may test your endurance or ability for sustained exercise.
 Some diagnostic tests include:

 You may first see your main healthcare provider who may then refer you to a specialist, such as a neurologist.
 While the symptoms often appear in childhood, McArdle disease is rare.
 Some people with the condition do not receive the diagnosis until later in adulthood.

-People with McArdle disease need to work with their medical teams to establish a safe exercise plan.
-For additional information and support, you may also want to talk to the team about genetic counseling.
+People with McArdle disease need to work with their care team to establish a safe exercise plan.
+For more information and support, you may also want to talk to the team about genetic counseling.

 McArdle disease (GSD 5) is a rare, genetic muscle disorder.
 It is a type of glycogen storage disease.
 It results from a lack of a key substance that the muscles need to break down glycogen into glucose for energy.